Chase Sapphire Preferred Card: Get The Most Value For Your Travel Rewards

 - $0 Foreign Transaction Fee

-- Great Sign-up bonus.
+Great Sign-up bonus.
 50,000 points that can be transferred to airlines and hotels, or used for $625 worth of travel booked through the Chase Ultimate Rewards portal.
+If you choose to redeem for cash or gift cards, the bonus can be worth at least $500, which is still among the highest sign-up bonuses offered by travel rewards credit cards.

-- Bonus points for spending.
+Bonus points for spending.
 Earn double points on travel and dining, and even more points when you make purchases through their Ultimate Rewards shopping portal.
+Further, you can receive a 20% bonus if you redeem your points through Ultimate Rewards.

-- No foreign transaction fees.
-Feel free to leave the country without being hit with this useless fee.
+No foreign transaction fees.
+Feel free to leave the country and make foreign purchases with the card without being hit with this useless fee.

 Who This Card Is Best For